flexera-public/policy_templates/compliance/tags/tag_checker/README.md

 ### Input Parameters

-The policy has the following input parameters required when launching the policy.
+This policy has the following input parameters required when launching the policy.

 - *Tags' Namespace:Keys List* - Comma-separated list of Tags' Namespace:Keys to audit.
 For example: \"ec2:project_code\" or \"bu:id\".
 - *Tags' Namespace:Keys Advanced List.* - A JSON string to describe the tag policy configuration.
 See below for an example.